HSLdevcom/jore4-deploy/README.md

 #### Troubleshooting

-If the flux controllers don't start...
+If the flux controllers don't start... if pods are stuck in pending, you may need to increare the number of nodes that are assigned for Kubernetes

 uninstall flux with `flux uninstall --namespace=flux-system`

+Cannot delete flux-system namespace
+Trick : 1

+`kubectl get namespace flux-system -o json > tmp.json`

+then edit tmp.json and remove "kubernetes"

+Open another terminal and Run `kubectl proxy`

+`curl -k -H "Content-Type: application/json" -X PUT --data-binary @tmp.json https://localhost:8001/api/v1/namespaces/flux-system/finalize`